openhab/org.openhab.binding.zwave/doc/seco/clamp_0_0.md

 ### Parameter 8: CLAMP_REVERSED

 CLAMP_REVERSED
-CLAMP\_REVERSED is a read-only parameter that the controller can query to learn about the current placement of the clamp.
+<p&gtCLAMP\_REVERSED is a read-only parameter that the controller can query to learn about the current placement of the clamp.
 During the measurement phase, WEM checks whether the clamp has been placed correctly or reversed (with regard to phase rotation).
-In the latter case, WEM notifies the user with a different blink pattern and stores this information into the CLAMP\_REVERSED parameter.
+In the latter case, WEM notifies the user with a different blink pattern and stores this information into the CLAMP\_REVERSED parameter.</p&gt
 The following option values may be configured -:

 | Value  | Description |